kubermatic/docs/content/kubermatic/v2.12/advanced/presets/_index.en.md

 ### Prerequisites

-A presets are optional for Kubermatic API.
-The Kubermatic API takes a flag:
+A presets are optional for KKP API.
+The KKP API takes a flag:

 - `presets` The optional file path for a file containing presets.